e2nIEE/pandapower-homepage/_pages/about.md

 #### Other solvers

-In addition to the default Newton-Raphson solver, pandapower also provides an implementation of a backward/forward sweep.
-It is also possible to use the fast decoupled as well as the Gauss-Seidel power flow algorithms through an interface to PYPOWER.
+In addition to the default Newton-Raphson solver, pandapower also provides an implementation of a backward/forward sweep. pandapower also includes an Iwamoto variant of the Newton-Raphson, which includes a damping factor that can help convergence in ill-conditioned problems.
+It is also possible to use the fast decoupled as well as the Gauss-Seidel power flow algorithms through an interface to PYPOWER, although some features, such as ZIP loads or unsymmetrical impedances will only work with the pandapower solvers.

 #### Unbalanced Power Flow

 An unbalanced power flow is currently being implemented and a first version will hopefully be released soon.
-Follow the progress or join the implementation efforts on [github](https://github.com/lthurner/pandapower/issues/96), or subscribe to the [pandapower mailing list]({{/contact/ | relative_url}}) for updates.
+Follow the progress or join the implementation efforts on [github](https://github.com/lthurner/pandapower/issues/96), or subscribe to the [pandapower mailing list](contact.md) for updates.

 **Optimal Power Flow**<br>